 In the video, we can see the spacecraft’s new glass dome that was put by SpaceX engineers as an alternative to the docking mechanism since the Inspiration4 mission will not be linking up with the International space station.
 The glass dome is placed under the nose cone and is designed to open up once the spacecraft reaches orbit.

-During the period, they will be conducting various scientific experiments geared towards advancing human health on Earth – well, as long as they remain focused and are not distracted by the amazing view they enjoy, that is.
+During the period, they will be conducting various scientific experiments geared towards advancing human health on Earth – well, as long as they remain focused and are not distracted by the amazing view they enjoy.

-The groundbreaking mission was secured by serial entrepreneur, Jared Isaacman when he struck the deal with SpaceX.
-All remaining three were then selected for various reasons, some for their pilot experience and some for the scientific knowledge.
-All four of them did undergo serious trainings for the last six months before they eventually lifted off.
+The groundbreaking mission was secured by serial entrepreneur Jared Isaacman when he struck a deal with SpaceX.
+The remaining three were then selected for various reasons, some for their pilot experience and some for their scientific knowledge.
+All four of them did undergo serious training for the last six months before they eventually lifted off.

 Isaacman has never been shy of revealing what the main goal of the Inspiration4 mission is.
 He says it is to raise funds of at least $200 million for St. Jude Children’s Research Hospital in Memphis, Tennessee.
 This he said, will be used to help kids with cancer and other terminal diseases.